Medical Pharmacology (BSc)

 How will I be assessed?

 Assessment is designed to be appropriate, fair, valid, reliable and supportive of student learning.
 All assessment methods are evidence-based and employ a broad range of methodologies in recognition of students' diverse academic strengths and different approaches to learning.

 Knowledge and understanding are assessed summatively through a variety of exam formats designed to test the depth, breadth, accumulation and application of pharmacological knowledge.

 Taught modules within this programme are assessed using formative and summative exercises.

-Formative exercises prelude summative activities and types of assessment include the following:
+Formative exercises take place before summative activities and types of assessment include the following:

 - Unseen written examinations